And that DJ who only plays the Chicken Dance should go with it.

 The New Vendor Partnership Model

 Stop sending generic lists.
-Start creating:

-Experience Portfolios:
+Experience Portfolios

 - Real wedding features